-Online advertising accounted for the highest share of all complaints in Europe in 2021, with 44% of all complaints, following the past year's trend, as illustrated in the graph below.
+Online advertising accounted for the highest share of all complaints in Europe in 2022, passing the 51% cap.
+This follows past year's trend, as illustrated in the graph below.
 Such complaints included marketers' websites, display ads, online games, social media pages, influencer marketing, native advertising, in-app advertising, and other digital and online media channels.

-Television ranked second, covering 39% of complaints10.
-Outdoor advertising ranks third again, as in previous years, and corresponds to roughly 3% of complaints, whilst direct marketing, press, radio, brochures, and packaging accounted for over 10% of all complaints together.
-Other media types, such as point-of-sale, cinema, and teleshopping reached 2% in 2020.
+Television ranked second, covering 31% of complaints.
+Outdoor advertising ranks third again, as in previous years, and corresponds to roughly 6% of complaints, whilst direct marketing, press, radio, brochures, and packaging accounted for over 11% of all complaints together.
+Other media types, such as point-of-sale, cinema, and teleshopping reached 1% in 2022.